 Big Data Text Analysis

-A free Windows program for keyword, issue, time series, sentiment, gender and content analyses of (mainly) social media texts. *download*
+A free Windows program for keyword, issue, time series, sentiment, gender and content analyses of short texts, imported or downloaded from YouTube or Reddit. *download*

 For updates, follow @Mozdeh4